 “There was a man in the house to whom we said that we are thirsty and that we are afraid to be apprehended by the police.
 He said to not worry, that he won’t call the police and gave us a bottle of water.
 He asked us where we are from and where we wanted to go.
 We told him that we want to go to Harmanlı.
 He said that he will call his brother but he actually called the police”.

-After not even one minute, a Bulgarian police officer wearing sage green pants and a black shirt with the Bulgarian flag on it came to the house where the respondent and his friends asked for water.
-The officer took away the respondent and his friend to his car and brought them to a building which was “really close to the house we have been in and the building looked like it was abandoned”.
+After not even one minute, a man wearing sage green pants and a black shirt with the Bulgarian flag on it came to the house where the respondent and his friends asked for water.
+Based on the uniform, the respondent identified the man as a Bulgarian police officer.
+The officer took the respondent and his friend to his car and brought them to a building that was “really close to the house we have been in and the building looked like it was abandoned”.
 The respondent said that there was no sign showing that it was an official police station or detention site.

 The officer took the two men inside the building which had two floors.
 The respondent only saw the ground-floor where there was an entrance hall, two rooms and an office.
 When they arrived, there was nobody else in the building.
-The respondent asked for asylum but the Bulgarian officer denied this to him.
+The respondent asked for asylum but the Bulgarian officer denied his request.

 “I was showing a heart with my hand, saying “love Bulgaria”, to make him understand that I love Bulgaria and that I want to stay In Bulgaria”, recounted the respondent.
 “I said that I don’t want to go back to Tunis.
 I was trying to tell him in English.
 He was laughing at me, he didn’t care”.

 The officer locked the two men in one of the rooms, which was 3m by 2m.
 The respondent described the room as cold, dirty and stinky.
 “It was not a proper cell.
 It was full of bottles of water and there was no place to sit on.
 There was a hole in the ground that was used as a toilet.
 It was really stinky”, he said.

 The respondent related that they heard the officer calling other officers.